nopgtb/SDMO/README.md

 ## External Tools
 Describes expected external tools
 ### RefactoringMiner
-Excepts a build version of refactorminer to be found at ./RefactoringMiner/bin
+Expects a build version of refactorminer to be found at ./RefactoringMiner/bin
 ### ck
-Excepts a build version of ck to be found at ./metrics/external_tools/ck.jar
+Expects a build version of ck to be found at ./metrics/external_tools/ck.jar
 # Usage
-Excepts a csv containing targeted github projects placed into the project folder named "source.csv".
+Expects a csv containing targeted github projects placed into the project folder named "source.csv".
 First column should contain the projects .git link
 ## Running
 You can run the project two ways